Classical and Contemporary Music

 May 6 2026 19:00

 The students in the conducting class present a truly Olympic program.
-The 90th symphony in C major by Joseph Haydn, composed in 1788 for the series of Parisian concerts which met with extraordinary success at "La Loge olympique", constitutes a culminating point.
-In Paris, Haydn was able to show his exceptional mastery to a wider audience and established himself with this series of Parisian Symphonies as the greatest composer alive.
+Composed in 1788, Joseph Haydn’s Symphony No. 90 in C major was a highlight of his series of Parisian concerts at the Olympic Lodge.
+Haydn was able to show a wide audience his exceptional mastery of orchestral writing and established himself with this series of symphonies called "Parisian" as one of the major composers of his time.

 Robin Engelen, coordination